pavelone/presentation-app/src/markdown/frontend.md

-## Creating frontend application for fhirplace
+## Creating front-end application for fhirplace

 ---